Horror Business

 "Horror Business" is the third single released by the American horror punk band Misfits.
 It was released on June 26, 1979, through vocalist Glenn Danzig's own label, Plan 9 Records, and is commonly said to have been inspired by the unsolved murder of Nancy Spungen.
 The B-side of the single features the songs "Teenagers from Mars" and "Children in Heat".

-The single's cover artwork features a skeletal figure inspired by the titular character from the 1946 film serial The Crimson Ghost.
-The figure became a mascot for the band, and its skull image would serve as the Misfits' logo for the rest of their career.
+The single's cover artwork features the titular character from the 1946 film serial The Crimson Ghost.
+The skeletal figure became a mascot for the band, and its skull image would serve as the Misfits' logo for the rest of their career.